 Island Journal Cover Photo: Peter Ralston

-Recognizing the role an island school plays in the stability of an island community, the Island Institute starts its Island Schools Program with a mission to sustain Maine’s island schools.
+Recognizing the role an island school plays in the stability of an island community, Island Institute starts its Island Schools Program with a mission to sustain Maine’s island schools.

 This program includes an annual Maine Island Schools Conference that convenes island teachers and gives them a space to share solutions.
 It later grows into an exchange program for island students and a scholarship program for those students who wish to expand their education beyond high school.